|

 new viceroy, Lord Louis Mountbatten, announced that

 independence would come by June 1948.
+British India was dutifully carved up

 into a central, largely Hindu region retaining the name